saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 Timing GLS
 ```

-> **Write RTL that clearly represents the intended hardware, use the correct assignment style, and verify the synthesized implementation through GLS.**
+> **Describe the intended hardware clearly, follow the correct assignment style, and verify the synthesized design through GLS.**

 ## Conclusion

-This module provides a practical understanding of how RTL designs move from functional simulation to synthesized gate-level verification.
-By studying sensitivity lists, blocking and non-blocking assignments, and GLS, it becomes easier to identify coding practices that can lead to differences between simulation and actual hardware behavior.
+This module gives a practical view of how RTL designs progress from functional simulation to synthesized gate-level verification.
+Understanding sensitivity lists, blocking and non-blocking assignments, and GLS makes it easier to detect coding practices that may create differences between simulation and hardware behavior.

-The experiments with **Icarus Verilog, GTKWave, and Yosys** demonstrate the complete verification flow and highlight the importance of writing synthesis-friendly, hardware-oriented Verilog code.
+The experiments using **Icarus Verilog, GTKWave, and Yosys** demonstrate the verification flow and emphasize the importance of writing synthesis-friendly, hardware-oriented Verilog.

+Overall, these practices help improve confidence in the synthesized implementation and reduce the possibility of synthesis-simulation mismatches.